cegeka/batchers/taxcalculator-blog/article5-parallel-processing-using-threads-and-hazelcast/README.md

 	}
 ```

-And a definition of a step that configures the TaskExecutor:
+And in the definition of a step we use that _TaskExecutor_:

 ```java